Whether you’re shopping for a budding chef or a seasoned gourmand, this guide will help you select the perfect gift!

 6. Pok Pok (the cookbook)

 This book sits in a place of honor in my kitchen.
-Maybe I’m biased because Andy Ricker opened his first restaurant just minutes from where I live, but I think he’s a freakin’ genius when it comes to Thai food.
-If you loved one enjoys Thai food as much as most Portlanders, pick them up a copy of this book.
+Maybe I’m biased because I think Andy Ricker is a genius when it comes to Thai food.
+If your loved one enjoys Thai food as much as I do, pick them up a copy of this book.

 Be forewarned… some of the recipes are kind of insane.
 As in, good luck finding the ingredients and have fun spending all day working on one recipe type of insane.
 Ain’t nobody got time for that!
 But hey, some people are into that kind of thing.